richbl/distributed-motion-surveillance/INSTALL.md

 	Each configuration file is self-documenting, and provides examples of common default values.

-2. Optional: configure client device to run the MotionClient daemon at startup.
+2. Optional: configure client device to run the MotionClient daemon at startup

 	As different Unix-like systems use different approaches for system service management and startup, this step is beyond the scope of the install procedure.
+However, this project does include two sample daemon files used for running MotionClient as a daemon, depending on the use case:
-However, depending on the operating system (*e.g.*, Ubuntu 16.10, which relies on [`systemd`](https://en.wikipedia.org/wiki/Systemd)), the **DMS** MotionClient file to run at startup is `client_daemon.rb`, located in  the `distributed_motion_surveillance/motion_client` folder.
+	- Running from terminal: the file to run is `client_daemon.rb`, located in  the `distributed_motion_surveillance/motion_client/daemons/terminal` folder
+	- Running with [`systemd`](https://en.wikipedia.org/wiki/Systemd): the file to use for configuration is `dms-client.service`, located in  the `distributed_motion_surveillance/motion_client/daemons/systemd` folder

 ### 5. Optional: Integrate MotionMail with [Motion](https://motion-project.github.io/) on the Device Client